Skip to content

 Chatter Answers

-Chatter Answers was a legacy Salesforce Service Cloud feature that combined Chatter, the older Answers community feature, and Knowledge articles into a single customer self-service surface.
+Chatter Answers is a retired Salesforce Service Cloud feature that combined a Chatter-style feed, the older Answers community feature, and Salesforce Knowledge articles into a single customer self-service surface.

 Definition

-Chatter Answers was a legacy Salesforce Service Cloud feature that combined Chatter, the older Answers community feature, and Knowledge articles into a single customer self-service surface.
-Customers could ask questions in a Chatter-style feed, get responses from other community members or support agents, escalate unresolved questions into Cases, and find Knowledge articles inline.
-Chatter Answers shipped before Experience Cloud (then called Communities) matured and was Salesforce's first attempt at a unified community-plus-support self-service product.
+Chatter Answers is a retired Salesforce Service Cloud feature that combined a Chatter-style feed, the older Answers community feature, and Salesforce Knowledge articles into a single customer self-service surface.
+Customers asked questions in a public feed, received replies from other community members or support agents, voted on the most helpful response, and could escalate an unresolved question into a Case.
+It was Salesforce's early attempt at a unified community-plus-support product, and it shipped before Communities (now Experience Cloud) matured into the platform that carries this work today.

 Why Salesforce retired it